achinth-b/scheduleForge/README.md

 # scheduleForge
-a simple iOS app that sends iCal files for work schedules, or for life schedules, any schedules.
+a simple cross-platform app that sends iCal files for work schedules, or for life schedules, any schedules.